 Brooklyn Community Foundation

-In alignment with their vision for “a fair and just Brooklyn,” and in response to dangers and inequities faced by communities of color resulting from the coronavirus, the Brooklyn Community Foundation recently launched the Brooklyn COVID-19 Reponse Fund.
+In alignment with their vision for “a fair and just Brooklyn,” and in response to dangers and inequities faced by communities of color resulting from the coronavirus, the Brooklyn Community Foundation recently launched the Brooklyn COVID-19 Response Fund.
 The grant application is short (two questions for current and returning grantees and four for new ones) to help get money on the ground faster.

 Funds will go to support community-led nonprofit organizations that are working for racial equity and serving those directly impacted by outcomes related to COVID-19.